mariacristinaI/CatPhotoApp/README.md

 # CatPhotoApp
 A cat photo application built from scratch using HTML5 and CSS3.
-It showcases different cat photos, animations and types of inputs.
+It showcases different cat photos, animations, typography and types of inputs.
+Bulma JS was used for the modal card frame of lasagna's nutrition label.

 Live Page: https://mariacristinai.github.io/CatPhotoApp/